aws-samples/serverless-patterns/eventbridge-schedule-to-cloudwatch-alarm-terraform/README.md

-# EventBridge Scheduler for CloudWatch Alarm
+# Amazon EventBridge Scheduler for Amazon CloudWatch Alarm

 This pattern will create two Amazon EventBridge Scheduler schedules to enable and disable the action of a Amazon CloudWatch alarm in a specific period.
 This example will enable the alarm at 08:00 and disable it at 17:00 in the US/Eastern timezone.